 I am Patrice TOE professor in socio-anthropology.
 I have more than 22 years of experience in collaborative research and capacity building.
 During my carrier at the UNB, I have held several administrative positions and I am currently the vice president of UNB.
 Since January 2001 I am National expert and senior researcher at the European Union (EU) under the Regional Park Program W (ECOPAS) and Member of the Steering Committee of the Partnership Research Facility on Ecological Intensification and Design of Innovations in the Agro-Sylvo-Pastoral Systems of West Africa (DP/ASAP).

 My research activities are focused on the dynamics of farming systems and determinants of the adoption of technology packages by communities.
-In the EWA-BELT project I will be working on the socio-economic aspects of the technologes task 2.1. task 2.2.and task 2.3.
+In the EWA-BELT project, I will be working on the socio-economic aspects of the technologies task 2.1. task 2.2.and task 2.3.